Case Study

 Ruled out

 Group dynamics risk the loudest voice shaping the narrative.
-We needed individual behavioral evidence, not group opinions.

 How we conducted the sessions